microsoft/sca-fuzzer/README.md

 5. Find your first Spectre!

-This one should not detect a violations within several minutes.
+This one should detect a violations within several minutes.
 The detected violation is most likely an instance of Spectre V1.

 ```bash